This article has been updated from a previous version.

-It only applies if you have comprehensive and collision coverage
+A deductible only applies if you have comprehensive and collision coverage

-A deductible only comes into play when you have comprehensive coverage, collision coverage, or both, on your vehicle.
+Your deductible only comes into play when you have comprehensive coverage, collision coverage, or both, on your vehicle.
 If you decide to carry only liability coverage, which protects you in the event that you injure someone or their property with your vehicle and they sue you, then a deductible won’t apply.

-You should also decide whether or not it’s worth it to carry a deductible on an older vehicle.
+You should also decide whether it’s worth it to carry a deductible on an older vehicle.
 For instance, if your vehicle isn’t worth that much money anymore, it might not make sense to have a large deductible on it, because it could end up costing you more than the vehicle is worth.

 A higher deductible will usually lower your car insurance premium